anthiras/dataeng-capstone/README.md

 ### 1.1 Data

-The data I will be using for this projects is a dataset of U.S. flights in 2019 [1], including origin and destination airports, expected and actual departure/arrival times, etc. This will be combined with another dataset of airports [2] that includes basic information about airports, e.g. airport code, airport type, and location information.
+The data I will be using for this project is a dataset of U.S. flights in 2019 [1], including origin and destination airports, expected and actual departure/arrival times, etc. This will be combined with another dataset of airports [2] that includes basic airport information, e.g. airport code, airport type, and location information.

-The airport data is a JSON file containing 57,421 airports, while the flight data is one CSV file per month of the year 2019, for a total of approx. 6 million flights.
+The airport data is a JSON file containing 57,421 airports, while the flight data is one CSV file per month of the year 2019, for a total of 7,422,037 flights.

 ### 1.2 Goals